buzzm/postgresbson/README.md

-    -- These are equivalent queries but the dotpath accessors will be -- significantly faster (and more memory efficient) if the path depth > 3 select bson_get_bson(data, 'd.payload') from btest where bson_get_string(data,'d.recordId') = 'R1';
+    -- These are equivalent queries but the dotpath accessors will be -- significantly faster (and much more memory efficient) if the path depth > 3.
+    -- Note of course that the BSON accessor functions can be used in -- a selection set (select), a predicate (where), or essentially anywhere else.

+    select bson_get_bson(data, 'd.payload') from btest where bson_get_string(data,'d.recordId') = 'R1';

     select data->'d'->'payload' from btest where bson_get_string(data,'d.recordId') = 'R1';
                                                                                               ?column?
     ----------------------------------------------------------------------------------------------------------------------------------------------------------------    ------------------------------------